open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 The default URL path for requests that carry log data is `/v1/logs` and the request body is a Protobuf-encoded `ExportLogsServiceRequest` message.

+The client MUST set the "x-otlp-version: {otlp version}" request header.
+Where {otlp version} is the OTLP proto version used to encode the payload.

+For example: "x-otlp-version: 0.17.0"

 The client MUST set "Content-Type: application/x-protobuf" request header when sending binary-encoded Protobuf or "Content-Type: application/json" request